rdubois-crypto/UnruggableWallet/README.md

 (Biased advice: you shall always secure fund with a HW.)
 - https://github.com/paradigmxyz/forge-alphanet: example of Delegation with 7702

+## Warning

+This is hackathon code, nonce generation is not safe, do not use this in production !

 ## Future work